Chart Color Schemes

 Population growth drivers in Rosslea are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, a population increase just below the median of regional areas across the nation is expected, with the Rosslea statistical area (Lv2) expected to expand by 265 persons to reach 2,320 by 2041 based on aggregated SA2-level projections, reflecting an increase of 11.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are used, based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, Rosslea's population is expected to increase by approximately 266 persons to reach around 2,324 by 2041, reflecting an overall increase of about 11.4% over the 17-year period.

 Frequently Asked Questions - Population